-Determining which used oil regulations apply to a particular spill is complicated by EPA's use of different statutory authority for the pre-1992 used oil fuel regulations than for the September 10, 1992, used oil management standards.
-The pre-1992 used oil regulations are federally-enforceable requirements in all U.S. Region IX States.
-The 1992 used oil management standards will become federally-enforceable requirements as the individual States promulgate the regulations and become authorized for them.
-The relationship between 40 CFR 266 Subpart E and 40 CFR Part 279 was clarified in a May 3, 1993 Federal Register final rule (58 FR 26420-26426).
+Determining which used oil regulations apply to a particular spill is complex due to EPA's use of different statutory authority for the pre-1992 used oil fuel regulations and the September 10, 1992, used oil management standards.
+The pre-1992 used oil regulations are federally enforceable requirements in all U.S. Region IX States.
+The 1992 used oil management standards will become federally enforceable requirements as the individual States promulgate the regulations and become authorized for them.
+The relationship between 40 CFR 266 subpart E and 40 CFR part 279 was clarified in a May 3, 1993 Federal Register final rule (58 FR 26420-26426).

-RCRA Hotline

-Call for answers to spill cleanup questions.
+RCRA Hotline (800) 424-9346 Call for answers to spill cleanup questions.

-5.3.3 Federal Disposal of Hazardous Materials
+5.3.2.2 Federal Disposal of Hazardous Materials